 The good news is that there are simple things you can do to help guarantee happy customers.
 Here are a few tricks that will have folks singing your praises.
 Hint: It all begins with great customer service.

 You may not think that something as easy as listening to customers translates to your bottom line, but there’s proof in the pudding.
 Happy people keep coming back, and they’re more likely to tell friends and family about your company.
 So listen up and find ways to facilitate customer interaction.
 Talk to customers at the point of sale.
-Follow up with them after their purchase to ask how things worked out.
-Study all the feedback your customers sent through their Square receipt.
+Follow up with them after their purchase to ask how things worked out (you can target messages to your loyal, casual, or lapsed customers with Square’s email marketing software).
+Pore over all the feedback your customers sent through their Square receipt.
 And, no matter how big or small your business is, be active on social media, promptly responding to and engaging with customers.

 Whether you’re a brick-and-mortar or online business, customers want to feel special.
 That means going the extra mile with personal touches and individual care.
 If you’re online, offer ways to customize products and services (monograms, custom fabrics).
 If you’re a brick-and-mortar store, be like a personal concierge, offering one-on-one help and engaging customers by asking them questions.
 Make sure you have bottles of water or tea and coffee in case customers are thirsty.
 Ask them if their purchase is a gift and have a free gift-wrapping service at the ready.
 All of these little touches go a long way.